 While we already looked briefly at how bonuses fit into an overall compensation plan, here’s a little more information about a few of the most common ways bonuses can be used in a compensation plan to motivate and reward your sales team.
 However, a bonus will only work if it is perceived as achievable.

 The most common type of bonus is paid for hitting a specific quota or achieving a specific metric.
-For example, when I was a field account executive, we were paid a base salary and received a bonus if we hit various quotas.
-If we achieved all of our sales goals, we received 100% of our possible bonus.
-If we didn’t, we received a prorated portion of the bonus based on how well we performed.
+For example, when I was a digital sales rep, I was paid a base salary and received a bonus if I reached or surpassed my assigned quota.

 In addition to individual quotas, bonuses are often tied to team or company quotas.
-In this case, when the team accomplishes its goal, everyone receives their bonus.
+In this case, when the team accomplishes its goal, everyone receives a bonus.
 Likewise, if the team over or underperforms, the bonus is adjusted accordingly.
-Team quotas are often combined with individual quotas to calculate an overall bonus structure that rewards salespeople for their direct performance as well as the effect it has on the overall business.
+Team quotas are often combined with individual quotas to calculate an overall bonus structure that rewards salespeople for their direct performance as well as the effect it has on overall revenue goals.

-A SPIF, which doesn’t stand for anything though people often say it stands for sales performance incentive fund, or one-time bonus is paid out commonly as an incentive for achieving a specific sales activity.
-For example, a car dealership might offer a $200 cash bonus for the person who sells the most cars in a given week.
+A SPIF (which doesn’t stand for anything though people often say it stands for sales performance incentive fund), or a one-time bonus, is commonly paid out as an incentive for achieving a specific sales activity.
+For example, a car dealership might offer a $200 cash bonus to the person who sells the most cars in a given week.

-Understanding how to develop a sales compensation plan can help you create a strategy that rewards your sales team for their performance as they deliver results that help you grow your business.
-Following these seven steps will make sure that your plan makes the most sense for your business by establishing goals and creating the right incentives to motivate your salespeople to reach them.
+Understanding how to develop a sales compensation plan can help you create a strategy that rewards your sales team for their performance as they deliver results.
+Following these seven steps creates a sales environment that makes the most sense for your business by establishing goals and creating the right incentives to motivate your salespeople to reach them.

 If you are looking for a simple-to-use CRM that helps you manage contacts, win more deals, and track sales performance, consider Pipedrive.
 With lead and deal management features, along with team and individual goals, Pipedrive helps you increase sales and grow your business.
-Plans start at $12.50, and a 14-day free trial is available.
-Visit Pipedrive to get started.
+Visit their website to sign up for a 14-day free trial.